callumacrae/lynx.io/articles/pdo-basics.md

 Let's break that down a bit.

 For the connection information, you can just use the information that you would use for mysql\_\* or MySQLi.
 In the next section we construct the DSN, or "Data Source Name".
-It’s basically just a string that tells the server what type of database we’re connecting to, and how to connect to it.
+It’s basically just a string that tells the server what type of database we're connecting to, and how to connect to it.
 Finally, the last line creates the connection.

 ## Querying the database

-Let's say that you have a table called 'posts' that you want to query, and print all the posts:
+Let's say that you have a table called 'posts' that you want to print all the posts from.
+The table structure:

 	CREATE TABLE posts (
 		id int(11) NOT NULL AUTO_INCREMENT,